tradovate/example-api-js/README.md

 ## Usage

 You can clone this repository and follow along with each project.
 To run one of the tutorial projects, first open a terminal and navigate to the specific tutorial folder you'd like to work from.
-Pay attention to the folder you'd like to work from - there are both start and finish iterations for each project, corresponding to the beginning and end of the course.
 Once you've navigated to your chosen tutorial project's root, install the dependencies:

 ```
 > yarn install